truenas/documentation/content/SCALECLIReference/System/CLIUpdate.md

 {{< /expand >}}

 ### Manual Command
-The `manual` command updates the system using a manual update file.
+The `manual` command updates the system using a manual update file downloaded from the SCALE release train and uploaded to the system using a file transfer program.

 {{< include file="/_includes/CLI/CLICommandWIP.md" type="page" >}}
 <!-- commenting out until I can verify a path